llorracc/as.180.369/contrib/peetyeety/Research Draft/4-methodology.md

 **Secondary controls (robustness):** Florida, Illinois, Pennsylvania, and North Carolina—states with moderate film industries and stable policies during 2015–2022—are included as alternative controls in sensitivity analyses to assess whether results depend on the choice of high-intensity comparators.

-**Excluded states:** Louisiana and New Mexico made substantial policy changes during the study period and lack the industry scale for credible comparison.
+**Excluded from DiD control group:** Louisiana and New Mexico made substantial policy changes during the study period and lack the industry scale for credible comparison in the DiD framework.
+However, Louisiana is included in the SCM donor pool (along with Florida, Illinois, and Pennsylvania) where the algorithm can optimally down-weight states with divergent pre-treatment patterns.

 ### Political Timing Data (Descriptive Supplement):